 We understand that when it comes to estate planning, preserving your assets for your beneficiaries is key.
 That’s why we’ve arranged two group policies:

-- Standard – Downside Protection Cover: this policy is designed to reduce the impact of loss to you during the first two years before the investment qualifies for IHT relief.
-In the event of death under the age of 90, it covers a loss in value of up to 20% on your net initial investment – with no medical questionnaires or exclusions for pre-existing conditions, and at no extra cost.
+- Standard – Downside Protection Cover: designed to reduce the impact of loss to you during the first two years before the investment qualifies for IHT relief.
+In the event of death under the age of 90, it covers a loss in value of up to 20% on your net initial investment – with no medical questionnaires or exclusions for pre-existing conditions at no extra cost.

-- Take advantage of the chance to mitigate IHT liability through Business Relief
+- Aims to mitigate IHT liability through Business Relief.

-- Target capital growth of 4% per annum over the medium term (this is a target and is not guaranteed)
+- Targets capital growth of 4% p.a. over the medium term (this is a target and is not guaranteed).

-- Option to receive distributions (paid six-monthly at a level set by the investor)
+- Option to receive distributions (paid quarterly, six-monthly or annually at a level set by the investor).

 Method of payment for application

 Payments for applications can be made by cheque, made payable to:

 Thompson Taraz Downing Client A/C re Downing Estate Planning, or by electronic bank transfer using the payment details below.